 Naive Metaphysics was published by Avebury in December 1994, in the Avebury Series in Philosophy.

-Avebury relinquished publication rights on 15th June 2001 and the book is now out of print.
-I am making the work available for download in Adobe PDF format.
+Avebury relinquished publication rights on 15th June 2001.
+In 2016 Naive Metaphysics was published in on Amazon.
+A Preview consisting of the first four chapters and Preface to the new edition is available for download in Adobe PDF format.

-The Preface tells the story of the book's meandering progress through successive drafts to eventual publication.
+The Preface to the 1994 Avebury edition tells the story of the book's meandering progress through successive drafts to eventual publication.
 I learned a lot from my students during that time.
-Their comments sometimes sharp, sometimes off-the-wall, sometimes downright peculiar taught me that a philosopher should not strive too hard to be understood.
-Misunderstanding can sometimes serve a useful purpose.
+Their comments — sometimes sharp, sometimes off-the-wall, sometimes downright peculiar — taught me something that I could never have learned from my training in academic philosophy.

 In Chapter one there is a summary and overview of the theory of subjective and objective worlds.
 Those who get past the first paragraph will find that the basic idea is not that hard to explain.
 In a nutshell, the idea is that the sense of sheer wonder that there is a world rather than no world is different from the sense of wonder that there is I rather than no I. The fact that there is a world and the fact that there is I are two facts and not one.
 It may seem obvious to common sense, but philosophy reveals some disturbing paradoxes.

-Finally, for those who like reading book blurbs, I have reproduced the contents of the Avebury flyer which includes a short review by Professor David Hamlyn.
+Finally, I have reproduced the contents of the original Avebury flyer which includes a short review of Naive Metaphysics by Professor David Hamlyn.